BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 ### **How can I change my node's name?**

-You can do it on TomoMaster.
-Go to your Masternode page on TomoMaster, if you are logged in to TomoMaster with the owner account, you can click next to the Mastenode name to edit info.
+You can do it on VicMaster.
+Go to your Masternode page on VicMaster, if you are logged in to VicMaster with the owner account, you can click next to the Mastenode name to edit info.

 ### **My node status is 'Proposed', will it change status with the next checkpoint?**